-The Forest of Avon Trust, Bristol Tree Forum and Bristol City Council are working together to plant 590 new street trees across Bristol this coming winter.
-We are contacting communities in areas where funding has been offered by the Forestry Commission asking your support to plant these trees and inviting you to get involved in their care and maintenance.
+Bristol City Council is planting 590 new street trees across Bristol this coming winter.
+Working with the Forest of Avon Trust and Bristol Tree Forum, the Council is contacting communities in areas where funding has been offered by the Forestry Commission, asking for your support to plant these trees and inviting you to get involved in their care and maintenance.
 We hope you agree that tree planting will be something positive in your area.
 We are looking forward to sharing ideas with you and working together to make this happen.

-The before and after images above show you how trees in your street can transform it, (the image with trees is a visualisation).
+The before and after images above show you how fully grown trees can transform your street and neighbourhood (the image is a visualisation).

 Benefits of Trees in Your Street